 After selecting “Create a new Xcode project” a new window will open in that we need to choose template.

-The new Xcode window will contain several built-in app templates to implement common type of iOS apps like page based apps, tab-based apps, games, table-view apps, etc. These templates are having pre-configured interface and source code files.
+The new Xcode window will contain several built-in app templates to implement the common type of iOS apps like page-based apps, tab-based apps, games, table-view apps, etc. These templates are having a pre-configured interface and source code files.

-For this iOS hello world example, we will use most basic template “Single View Application”.
-To select this one, Go to the iOS section in left side à select Application à In main area of dialog select “Single View Application” and then click on next button like as shown below.
+For this iOS hello world example, we will use the most basic template “Single View Application”.
+To select this one, Go to the iOS section on the left side à select Application à In the main area of dialog select “Single View Application” and then click on next button like as shown below.

-After click Next we will get window like as shown below, In this we need to mention project name and other details for our application.
+After click Next we will get a window like as shown below, In this, we need to mention the project name and other details for our application.

 Product Name: “Hello World”

 The name whatever we enter in Product Name section will be used for the project and app.

 You can enter the name of your organization or your own name or you can leave it as blank.